 - On Veronica Mars, Aaron accidentally walks in on Logan and Veronica making out.
-He politely makes an excuse and leaves, and later, when Veronica has to hide from Logan's friends, even offers to drive Veronica home, and tells her he approves of her with Logan.
+He politely makes an excuse and leaves, and later, when Veronica has to hide from Logan's friends (their relationship is still a secret), even offers to drive Veronica home, and tells her he approves of her with Logan.

-- In a third season episode of Friday Night Lights, Coach Taylor walked in on Julie and Matt having sex.
+- In a third season episode of Friday Night Lights, Coach Taylor walked in on Julie and Matt having sex when the former came to the latters house to pick up Julie to take her home.
 Unlike most examples of this trope, this wasn't played for laughs, and became the focus of the episode as both Coach and Tami tried to figure out how to talk to Julie and Matt about what happened.